Things To Do in the North Shore Area

 318 North 14th Avenue East in a vintage 1891 Duluth home.
 This gallery is dedicated exclusively to the artist-made original print and the artists are members of the Northern Printmakers Alliance.
 The gallery is open for visitors every week from 12:00 to 4:00 p.m.
 Thursday through Saturday as well as by appointment.
 (218) 724-3089

 The Hawk Ridge Nature Reserve located in Duluth, Minnesota, provides some of North America’s best autumn hawk watching.
 An average of over 94,000 raptors migrate to the Ridge from mid-August through November.
-Hawk Ridge Weekend is September 18-20, 2015.
+Hawk Ridge Weekend is usually the third weekend in September.

 Restored in 2011, this observation tower offers a panoramic view of the Duluth Superior area.
 It was dedicated in 1939 by Norway’s Crown Prince and Princess and rededicated in 2011 by Norway’s King and Queen.